How to Find and Measure Product-Market Fit

 The bottom line is that if people are buying or using your product to the expected extent, then you have product-market fit.
 Launching a product and analyzing data like conversions, growth, and profitability is the best way to validate your product and know for sure.
 But this is also the more expensive and time-consuming way to do it.

 Running surveys or using tactics like ads for learning intent could be a quicker alternative, yet it may not bring you a solid answer.
 These methods are more suitable for determining pre-product-market fit.
-So this is a tradeoff that you should be aware of early on, and we advise you to aim at finding a balance.
+It's a tradeoff that you should be aware of early on, and we advise you to aim at finding a balance.

 Based on Upsilon's ample experience with early-stage startups, we'd say that doing research and building an MVP is an optimal way to go, especially for those businesses that are just at the beginning of their path.
 So if you're unsure how to find product-market fit or don't know where to start with your MVP, feel free to contact our experts, we'd be glad to assist!